sysmulch/docs/docs/moodle-installation-ubuntu-server.md

 ## System requirements
 A dedicated server or a virtual private server
 - running an Ubuntu LTS release
-- with a RAM of at least 1 GB to get a basic Moodle site up and running (see Next Steps at the end of this guide for RAM recommendations)
+- with a RAM of at least 1 GB to get a basic Moodle site up and running

 ## Before you begin
 You should